Klosmi/WP-dev/WPDevNotes.md

 At the `templates` folder we have an `index.html` file, which is very long (500 lines) → break it into smaller peces.
 It allows us to create reusable parts → these will be our template parts.

-We have toi identify which sections should be placed in a separate file.
+We have to identify which sections should be placed in a separate file.

 Start with __header__ and __footer__ → usuallythey look the same in every page in our site.